smurfix/owslave/README.md

 for which no known substitute exists.

-Therefore, code to emulate specific 1wire slave ICs will only be added to this project's repository if the ICs are no longer availabler "not recommended for new design".
+Therefore, code to emulate specific 1wire slave ICs will only be added to this project's repository if the ICs are no longer available or "not recommended for new design".

 Of course, code that does things which doesn't have a silicon equivalent is